American and British English spelling differences: Doubled in American English

 Conversely, there are words where British writers prefer a single l and Americans a double l.
 In American usage, the spelling of words is usually not changed when they form the main part (not prefix or suffix) of other words, especially in newly formed words and in words whose main part is in common use.
 Words with this spelling difference include appall, enrollment, fulfillment, installment, skillful, thralldom, willful.
 These words have monosyllabic cognates always written with -ll: pall (verb), roll, fill, stall, skill, thrall, will.
 Cases where a single l nevertheless occurs in both American and British English include null→annul, annulment; till→until (although some prefer til to reflect the single l in until, sometimes using a leading apostrophe (til; this should be considered a hypercorrection as till predates the use of until; and others where the connection is not clear or the monosyllabic cognate is not in common use in American English (e.g., null is used mainly as a technical term in law, mathematics, and computer science).

 In the UK, a single l is generally preferred over American forms distill, enroll, enthrall, and instill, although ll was formerly used; these are always spelled with ll in American usage.
 The former British spellings dulness, fulness, and instal are now quite rare.
 The Scottish tolbooth is cognate with tollbooth, but it has a distinct meaning.

 In both American and British usages, words normally spelled -ll usually drop the second l when used as prefixes or suffixes, for example all→almighty, altogether; full→handful, useful; well→welcome, welfare; chill→chilblain.

 Both the British fulfil and the American fulfill never use -ll- in the middle (i.e., *fullfill and *fullfil are incorrect).

 Johnson wavered on this issue.
 His dictionary of 1755 lemmatizes distil and instill, downhil and uphill.

 Dropped "e"

 British English sometimes keeps a silent "e" when adding suffixes where American English does not.
-Generally speaking, British English drops it in only some cases in which it is needed to show pronunciation whereas American English only uses it where needed.